russelljjarvis/ScienceAccessibility/README.md

 alias drvt='cd this_path; sudo docker run -v this_path:/home/jovyan slc'
 ```

-And that is how I invoke it:

-To Run the project, one needs to execute the files navigate to the Examples directory and execute:
+To Run the project, you need navigaate to the Examples directory and then execute:
-`python use_scrape.py`,
-scrapes search engines for parameters defined in that file.
+`python use_scrape.py`, which scrapes search engines for parameters defined in that file.
-Afterw execute: `python use_analysis.py`.
+Once that is done an analysis program `use_analysis` is then called to run an analysis on the scraped text.
+This program generates some simple figures.
+The figures are very basic, and they act to function only as proof of concept.

+Given pre-existing data (pickled files consisiting of raw text contents), the analysis file can also be run on it's own by executing: `python use_analysis.py`.
 To analyse the scraped texts.

-The jupyter notebook: vstrl.ipynb contains idioms for plotting and analysis based on scrapped data, although it is not maintained.
+The jupyter notebook: `vstrl.ipynb` also contains idioms for plotting and analysis based on scrapped data, although it is not maintained.
+The package bokeh, facilitates pretty interactive plots with data point mouse over data metrics.

+Another file

 Note: a lot of complexity in the code base comes from the need to masquerade as a non bot web surfer.
 It's a bad idea to surf naked ie to only use: `urllib`, or `requests`, as these resource grabbers are sure fire bot give aways.